scizzorz/soofw/soofw/content/projects.md

 Sometimes I like to keep track of how much time I spend on a certain project.
 Because most of my work is done through a terminal, it made sense for me to write a time tracker that I could use from that environment.

+Largely unused and inactive right now.

+### multigit <span class="sub">&#8210; [github](https://github.com/scizzorz/multigit)</span>

+A tool for checking up on multiple local git repos.
+Written in bash.

+Frequently, I find myself working on several different projects in quick succession and easily lose track of which projects are uncommitted, unpushed, need to be fetched/merged, etc., so I created `multigit` to easily execute a command across multiple Git repos.
+For example, I can simply type `multigit status -s` and get a quick glimpse of each repo's status, or I can type `multigit pull` to automatically fetch and merge every repo that I'm tracking.

 ## Android Apps

 ### trk for Android <span class="sub">&#8210; [github](https://github.com/scizzorz/trk-android)</span>